joeynmt/joeynmt/README.md

 - A tutorial how to train and test a baseline model.
 - A walk-through example of how to implement a modification of a baseline model.

+[Work in progress!]

 ## Benchmarks
 Benchmarks on small models trained on GPU/CPU on standard data sets will be posted here.

 - IWSLT15 En-Vi, word-based
-- IWSLT14 De-En, 32000 joint BPE, word- and character-based
+- IWSLT14 De-En, 32000 joint BPE, word-based
-- WMT17 En-De (Sockeye).
+- WMT17 En-De and Lv-En, 32000 joint BPE

 ### IWSLT English-Vietnamese